My ExportersIndia

 • Hardness 30 ± 2 Duro Shore A

+C & M Rubber Co. produced this silicone rubber encapsulated ultrasonic sensor assembly for a customer in the manufacturingpackaging industry.
+This project presented two unique challenges.
+First, the face thickness of the rubber sensor body needed to be held to a tight .003" tolerance to minimize distortion of the ultrasonic frequencies.
+Secondly, to maintain the high sheen required on the face of the rubber part, no mold release agent could be used.
 Working with customer specifications, our engineers developed precision tooling that would keep the part within the tight dimensional tolerances and have the lubricity to release it with no sticking.
 Utilizing a 25 ton hydraulic press and silicon rubber with a 302 Duro Shore A hardness, we executed a multi-cavity compression molding process to encapsulate the heater and sensor assembly.
 A manual deflash and inspection process verified that desired high gloss finish was achieved and the tolerances were within specification.

 View Complete Details